-- Light: lighting styles, light position, three-point lighting
+- Different styles of lighting, light position, three-point lighting

-- Editing: continuity editing, montage, pace, transitions and effects
+- Editing for continuity, montage editing, pace, transitions and special effects

-This section introduces equipment and explains how to plan your movie (scripting, storyboarding and organising your shoot), with an illustrated introduction to how to film as a team.
-Short video clips explain basic video editing techniques.
+The next part of the book introduces equipment and explains how to plan your movie (scripting, storyboarding and organising your shoot), with an illustrated introduction to how to film as a team.

-Over 20 pages of filmmaking activities help build planning, storytelling and filming skills and develop understanding of camera position, shot size, sequences and sound.
+Over twenty pages of filmmaking activities help to build planning, storytelling and filming skills and develop understanding of camera position, shot size, sequences and sound.